aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/delegation_pool.md

 ## Function `calculate_and_update_delegated_votes`

-Update DelegatedVotes of a voter to up-to-date then return the total voting power of this voter.
+Update DelegatedVotes of a voter to up&#45;to&#45;date then return the total voting power of this voter.

 <pre><code>fun calculate_and_update_delegated_votes(pool: &amp;delegation_pool::DelegationPool, governance_records: &amp;mut delegation_pool::GovernanceRecords, voter: address): u64<br/></code></pre>